Confused about what to eat while you and your healthcare provider are treating your SIBO?

-Regardless of how you’re feeling, you have probably come across the Bi-Phasic Diet at least once during your research.
+If you’ve been diagnosed with SIBO and decided to do some research on how to get rid of it, you have probably come across the Bi-Phasic Diet at least once.
 Like any elimination diet, there is a lot of misinformation and misunderstanding around how this diet is supposed to be used.

-This article is going to breakdown what the Bi-Phasic diet is and how it came to be, what makes it so controversial, and finally, it will provide best practices for treating/managing your SIBO long-term.
+This article is going to break down what the Bi-Phasic diet is and how it came to be, what makes it so controversial, and some best practices for treating/managing your SIBO long-term.

 So buckle up, we’re about to get REAL!